 Safety Precautions

 The safe and efficient operation of mills hinges on safety precautions.
-These include inspecting the flexibility of rotors for signs of jamming, crushing, or rubbing, and avoiding the use of bolt-on tips in swing hammer designs to prevent damage and dislodging.
+Therefore, these include inspecting the flexibility of rotors for signs of jamming, crushing, or rubbing.
+Additionally, avoiding the use of bolt-on tips in swing hammer designs prevents damage and dislodging.

 Proper protective clothing, such as long pants, closed-toe shoes, and long-sleeved shirts, should be worn when operating hammer mills.
 Additionally, operators should follow the proper operating procedures and safety precautions as outlined in the manual.